 The reason most builders send post-occupancy surveys is to reduce defects, limit warranty claims, and improve product performance for future customers.
 That practice and outcome does improve future customer experiences to some degree, but mostly it’s to save the builder money or to serve as market/product research.

-Three Ways Home Builders Can Raise the Bar Above the Basics
+Three Ways Home Builders Can Raise for Customer Experience

 That’s not a bad thing, but the problem is that it paints a misleading or incomplete picture of what your customers went through during the buying and building process.
 In the Age of the Consumer, it’s time to raise the bar.